root-project/root/tree/ntuple/v7/doc/specifications.md

 The ntuple meta-data can be split over multiple meta-data envelopes (see below).

+#### Column Group Record Frame
+The column group record frame is used to set IDs for certain subsets of column IDs.
+Column groups are only used when there are sharded clusters.
+Otherwise the enclosing list frame in the footer envelope is empty and all clusters span all columns.
+The purpose of column groups is to prevent repetition of column ID ranges in cluster summaries.

+The column group record frame consists of a list frame of 32bit integer items.
+Every item denotes a column ID that is part of this particular column group.
+The ID of the column group is given implicitly by the order of column groups.

+#### Cluster Summary Record Frame
 The cluster summary record frame starts with the entry range:

 ```